-Are there other places where you can use tin tiles? backsplash tiles would look also look great in a finished basement, bar, or other room that just needs a bit more light.
+Are there other places where you can use tin tiles?
+Backsplash tiles would also look great in a finished basement, bar, or other room that needs more light.
 We would encourage you to consider putting one of our metal backsplashes in any room that requires that look of elegance.
 You can peruse our site for other great backsplash ideas.

-Backsplashes are typically a vertical extension of the counter and are most often found in a kitchen design and bathroom design.
-The backsplash can effectively protect the wall from unintended splashes of water from the sink.
+Backsplashes are typically a vertical extension of the counter and are most often found in kitchen and bathroom designs.
+The backsplash can effectively protect the wall from unintended water splashes from the sink.

 The primary purpose of a backsplash is functionality.
 The last thing you want to deal with is water damage to the wall due to all the splashes.

 There are a few other reasons you should have a backsplash installed in your kitchen or bathroom other than protection.

 Style and Design

 A good backsplash design can add another layer of both style and design to your space and can even be used to complement the rest of the decor in the room.
 With so many different colors, types, styles, and designs available, your possibilities are endless, and you are sure to find something that fits your current style and décor.